-Prerequisite: Administration of Justice 323A with a grade of "C" or better, or equivalent or Administration of Justice 381, Administration of Justice 382, Administration of Justice 383, and Administration of Justice 384, each with a grade of "C" or better, or equivalent POST Certified Basic Academy.
+Prerequisite: Administration of Justice 260 with a grade of "C" or better, or equivalent POST Certified Basic Academy or Administration of Justice 323A with a grade of "C" or better, or equivalent S.T.C.
+Certified Correctional Officer Core Course Academy.
 This Peace Officer Standards and Training (POST) certified course familiarizes students with a variety of less-lethal weapons and tactics, including the Pepperball Launcher, BeanBag shotgun munition, and Taser.
 Course content includes nomenclature, maintenance, safety, application, and use of force guidelines for each less-lethal option.
 Other topics include the integration of less-lethal force options with defensive tactics, firearms, and tactical communications.
 (FT) Not applicable to the Associate Degree.